 What do I have to submit in order to obtain a Stormwater Management Permit?

-You must submit a permit fee of $150.00 made payable to Worcester County.
+You must submit a permit fee of $200.00 made payable to Worcester County.
 You must complete and execute the Stormwater Management Permit application.
 You must submit four (4) copies of the Stormwater Management Plan and four (4) copies of the Sediment and Erosion Control Plan, both of which are approved by the Worcester Soil Conservation District and Worcester County Storm Water Management Review.
 (Questions concerning the submittal and approval process and any review fees associated therewith can be addressed to Robert Shockley at (410) 632-1200 x 1141).
-Please keep in mind Stormwater Management Plans are valid for a period of one (1) year while Sediment and Erosion Control Plans are valid for a period of two (2) years.
+Please keep in mind Stormwater Management Plans are valid for a period of two (2) years while Sediment and Erosion Control Plans are valid for a period of three (3) years.
 Renewals to these plans can be obtained from the Worcester Soil Conservation District.

 If you plan to obtain a Building Permit relative to the development activity being conducted on the property prior to completing the construction of the Stormwater Management Facility, you must enter into a Stormwater Management Facilities Construction Agreement with the County Commissioners.
 This requires the posting of a financial security.
 The amount of the financial security is written on the approved set of Stormwater Management Plans.
 The terms of the Construction Agreement is for a period of one (1) year.
 The financial security will be retained by the County until the final inspection of the Stormwater Management Facility is completed and approved.
 A final inspection of the facility cannot be completed until three (3) sets of as-built drawings, a Letter of Certification from a Registered Engineer, and a complete Notice of Construction Completion (NOCC) form are submitted to the Department.
 It is the responsibility of the permit applicant and/or owner to call for all required inspections.